sohaamir/placement_materials/workbook/workbook.md

 I will help to set up the R project, but here are a few tasks to start with:

-•	Load in the `participant_data.csv` file
+-	Load in the `participant_data.csv` file
-•	Assign the `participant_data.csv` file to a variable
+-	Assign the `participant_data.csv` file to a variable
-•	Print out the current directory in the R console
+-	Print out the current directory in the R console
-•	Run some basic commands such as `head` and `summary` on the data
+-	Run some basic commands such as `head` and `summary` on the data

 Feel free to Google or ChatGPT how to do each of these!

 Before you work on the data, ask yourself:

-1)	What questions would you be interested in understanding?
+**What questions would you be interested in understanding?
 Why?
-What are the expected results that you would (hopefully) see?
+What are the expected results that you would (hopefully) see?**

 In doing so, we are creating some basic hypotheses before you do your analysis.
 This is a basic principle of science, as we use our existing knowledge to predict the results and experimentally validate them using our research.

-•	Some of these may be straight forward (e.g., height and weight), but make some hypotheses about the lesion data.
+- Some of these may be straight forward (e.g., height and weight), but make some hypotheses about the lesion data.
 Do some research into the effects of lesions on memory function.

 Once you have thought of some questions, think about how you are going to test them using the data?
 Maybe you can visualise them?
 And then perform some statistical tests?
 Which graphs work best for each of your questions?
 Which statistical tests are you going to use?